How to Break Free of the Campground

 - Only put logs that will burn completely on the fire and make sure the fire is dead out (douse, stir and feel) before you leave the campsite.

 - Don’t become a landscape architect because there’s no perfectly flat spot.
-Making due with the land as it exists is pretty much the whole point of dispersed camping.
+Making do with the land as it exists is pretty much the whole point of dispersed camping.

 - Lastly, respect closures.
 The Forest Service will often close off an area that has been overused so it can recover.
 Let it.